0xgouda/0xgouda.github.io/_posts/2025-05-12-pgwatch-RPC.markdown

 And now some more enhancements are required to be added to this pgwatch3_rpc_server, which include:
 1. Provide an authentication protocol for the current RPC implementation
 2. Add support for TLS to protect auth keys and data sent
+3. Improve Architecture
-3. Additional sink implementations
+4. Additional sink implementations
-4. Improved developer experience for building custom sinks
+5. Improved developer experience for building custom sinks

-### enhancements outline
+### Outline

-- Authentication: Implement authentication middleware that uses API Keys to limit & secure access to data sinks
+1. Improved Architecture

+    - All the codebase especially shared logic or repeated code will be defined in functions/interfaces to make the codebase more modular

+2. ​Authentication

-  - (breaking change) the pgwatch rpc client will get updated to support api keys authentication
+    - Breaking Change: pgwatch3 client has to be updated to send the api key with each RPC call
+    - On receiver running it generates a robust api key and saves it to a file with strict permissions
+    - The client copies the key and then Sends it with the parameters passed to the RPC function
+    - The Server then uses a middleware function to Validate the api key parameter before processing the RPC call
+    - On the receiver rerunning it overwrites the file invalidating the api key

+3. TLS & HTTPs

+    - Breaking Change: pgwatch3 client has to be updated to connect via TLS
+    - On receiver running it runs a shell script that uses openssl to generate self-signed certificates and keys
-- TLS: Add self-signed certificates generation functionality and user their credentials to encrypt the connection
+    - Create a new tls listener and use the certificate/keys to encrypt the connection ​
-  - (breaking change) the pgwatch rpc client will get update to connect over TLS (probably skipping certificate validation)

-- improved dev experience: create a data sink template that has detailed documentation demonstrating to users the interfaces they should implement
+4. ​Sink Template

+    - Create a template receiver with only sink logic interfaces left to the user to implement with clear inline comments & README file to guide the developer how to implement those interfaces
-  - (this section may get changed as we are rethinking about the best way to enhance development experience but this is what it is up to for now)
+    - Note: we are still rethinking other options to improve sinks development experience for users any suggestions are welcomed

-- Addition Sinks:
+5. Additional Sinks

+    - implement more data sinks that both covers highly used solutions and improves the variety of the existing examples
-  1. ​AWS Cloudwatch -> AWS’s metric analytics solution
+    1. AWS Cloudwatch -> AWS’s metrics analytics solution
     2. ElasticSearch -> Search and analytics engine
     3. Splunk -> Security and event-management solution
     4. MongoDB -> NoSql Flexible Schema logging
     5. Azure log analytics -> Azure’s log analytics solution
     6. Google cloud pub/sub -> Google’s messaging & event streaming solution

 ### Flow chart
 ![Flow Chart](/assets/images/Flowchart.jpg)